vighneshiyer/research-notes/multi-level-sim/papers.md

 BLRL: Accurate and efficient warmup for sampled processor simulation (2005)

-MTR: Accelerating Multiprocessor Simulation with a Memory Timestamp Record (ISPASS’05)([paper](https://ieeexplore.ieee.org/document/1430560))
+MTR: Accelerating Multiprocessor Simulation with a Memory Timestamp Record (ISPASS’05)([paper](https://ieeexplore.ieee.org/document/1430560))([slides](http://scale.eecs.berkeley.edu/papers/mtr-ispass05-slides.pdf))
 - Used by LiveSim for fast cache warm-up
+- Data structure to handle cache and coherence state for multiprocessor simulation
+  - Big point is that you don't really need to simulate the cache exactly and hold all of its state.
+There's room for abstracting away implementation specific cache details from a trace of memory activity (requests)

 several more works not listed